blakkd/faster-whisper-hotkey/README.md

     python transcribe_microphone.py
     ```
 2. Go through the menu steps.
-3. When the model is loaded, be sure to be in a text field.
+3. When the model is loaded, just click in any text field.
-4. Simply press the hotkey (PAUSE by default) while you speak, then release, and see the magic happening!
+4. Just press the hotkey (PAUSE by default) while you speak, release it when you're done, and see the magic happening!

 Once the script is running, you can forget it, the model will remain loaded, and it's ready to transcribe at any time.